What can first-time home buyers in Washington expect when getting into the local real estate market this year? Is it a good time to buy?

 When a purchase transaction is contingent on a simultaneous sale to make the financing work, synchronizing the two can get very complicated.
 They must negotiate with those buying their own home and with the seller of the new home.

-Since the Federal Reserve brought the benchmark rate to near-zero, mortgage interest rates have likewise fallen to uncommonly low depths, which is bad news for savers but good news to first-time homebuyers, most of whom have yet to establish significant savings.
+Since the Federal Reserve brought the benchmark rate to near-zero, mortgage interest rates fell to uncommonly low depths over the past couple of years, which was bad news for savers but good news to first-time homebuyers, most of whom have yet to establish significant savings.

 Modest rates mean that monthly payments are relatively smaller.
 If the loan amount is high, the savings can be quite meaningful.
 A $400,000, 30-year fixed purchase loan in which the rate falls by three-quarters of a point can save borrowers $150 per month: that’s a week of groceries or a teeth cleaning or a desktop webcam.